-Treatment techniques for any condition.
+Treatment techniques for any condition

-Practicing acupuncture in Seattle for 20 years, I’ve developed a broad range of techniques that allow me to help with just about any health condition you might be experiencing.
+Practicing acupuncture in Seattle for over 20 years, I’ve developed a broad range of techniques that allow me to help with just about any health condition you might be experiencing.

 Japanese acupuncture uses extremely thin needles and is very gentle.
 In addition to palpating the pulses, Japanese diagnosis is heavily based on gently palpating the abdomen and meridians for weak, tight or tender areas and/or areas that have uneven temperature or texture.

 Moxibustion consists of burning moxa (compressed sticks of the herb mugwort, or Artemisia Vulgaris) near the surface of the skin.
 This technique provides a comfortable, penetrating heat to specific meridians and acupuncture points.
 In addition to traditional moxibustion, I often use heat lamps to facilitate relaxation and healing.
+An infrared sauna is available for patients.

 To relieve cases of localized pain, I will sometimes connect two needles with a mild micro-current of electricity.
 The intensity of this electro acupuncture is just strong enough for the patient to barely feel.